-When I was making all the leisure wear, tracksuits, leotards, bathing costumes etc. there was a need to buy a serger (overlocker).
+When I was making all the leisure wear, tracksuits, leotards, bathing costumes etc. there was a need to buy a Baby lock Serger (overlocker).
 This was 35 years ago and I am still using the 3thread Baby lock.
 I do have dreams of replacing this with a new bigger one, which threads itself.
-My eyesight not great.
+My eyesight is not great.

 Talking of my eyesight, one of the essentials in my sewing room is a light with a magnifying glass which is essential when threading a needle with a minute eye, with invisible thread to sew crystal beads onto wedding gowns.

 I have found that the headlight works wonders when threading any needle.

 THE BALL IS NOW IN YOUR COURT – WHAT CREATIONS ARE YOU BUSY WITH?

 It would be lovely to hear from you of your experiences and what works for you and if you have any questions or challenges to do with something you are making or want to make, please feel free to send me a message and together I am sure we will be able to work it out.